JannatElahi/Udacity-Project-1/README.md

 Head tag was used to make the title and the body tag was used for making paragraphs.
 Attaching links and it does all the formatting of the website.
 This is also responsible for the body of the website as to what content will be on the websites.
 Tags are assigned on this file such as H1, H2.
 There is a method open movies page which is actually going to open up the website in the webbrowser.

+In order to make the website work, run the test_entertainment file and this will open up the website in your webbrowser.You will be able to watch trailers of movies easily.